-The Marni outlet used to be near impossible to find, hidden away in what looks like a residential estate, near the main Marni factory.
-The good news is that last year it moved to a more accessible location closer to downtown Milan.
-This little gem has runway pieces at deep discounts, usually up to 50%.
+The Marni outlet used to be nearly impossible to find, hidden away in what looks like a residential estate, near the main Marni factory.
+The good news is that last year it moved to a more accessible location closer to downtown Milan, so you can get your shopping in and still have time for a cotoletta alla milanese at lunchtime.
+This little gem has runway pieces at deep discounts, usually up to 50% off.
 Our tips?
 Go for the shoes and accessories; after all, it can be hard to justify hundreds of dollars for one of Marni’s iconic sculptural necklaces, but at a fraction of the cost the idea becomes much more appealing.

 Marni Outlet, Via G. Sismondi 65, 20133 Milan

 Some 20 miles outside of Milan you’ll find this huge cut-price mecca to the master of minimalism, with pieces at up to 70% off.
 The whole range of Armani lines can be found here, including childrenswear, but we recommend that you keep your eye out for the softly structured suiting that made the brand a household name.
 It’s in a hidden away spot (you might be noticing a theme here) so come by car if you can.
 If you get lost, ask a local!

 Armani Factory Store, 13 Strada Provinciale per Bregnano, Vertemate;